Lichy24/Polynomial/readme.md

-simple java project for manipulating polynomials. see Readme.pdf for more details.
+simple java project for manipulating polynomials. <br>
+see Readme.pdf for more details.